devmartin-9000/devmartin-9000/README.md

 <h1 align="left">Hi there 👋</h1>

 <p align="left">
   Welcome to my GitHub page.
-While you're here, <br/>I'd really appreciate a ⭐ on any repo you find interesting — or a follow, that’d be super cool.
+While you're here, <br/>I'd really appreciate a ⭐ on any repo you find interesting, or a follow, that’d be super cool.
 </p>

 ---